calmm-js/partial.lenses/README.md

 One type of use case which we've ran into multiple times and falls out of the sweet spot of lenses is performing uniform transforms over data structures.
-For example, we've run into the following uses cases:
+For example, we've run into the following use cases:

 * Eliminate all references to an object with a particular id.
 * Transform all instances of certain objects over many paths.